Tal Chhapar Sanctuary: News

 In February 2006, Tal Chhaper was included in the itinerary of the "Heritage on Wheel" train.
 Now tourists have the opportunity to visit the sanctuary twice in a week by train.

 In March 2006, Rs.
-2 crore and 82 lacs budget announced by Hon'ble C.M. in her budget speech 2006-07 for the development of Tal Chhapar Sanctuary, for 2006-07 to 2010-11 (a five-year plan).
-The forest department has improved the grassland ecosystem of Tal Chhapar by undertaking several soil and water conservation works.
+20 million and 8.2 million budget announced by Hon'ble C.M. in her budget speech 2006–07 for the development of Tal Chhapar Sanctuary, for 2006–07 to 2010–11 (a five-year plan).
+The forest department has improved the grassland ecosystem of Tal Chhapar by undertaking some soil and water conservation works.

 Tal Chhaper Sanctuary was included in the tourism map of Rajasthan tourism.
-Hon’ble CM has announced a project in the budget speech 2006-07 for the development of the sanctuary as an eco-tourism and wildlife tourism spot.
-The project includes a five-year action plan amounting to Rs.2.82 crores for integrated development of the sanctuary.
-Budget provision for Rs.1.10 crores in the current financial year has been sanctioned.
-A high-level committee headed by Principal Secretary, Forest and comprising the famous architect Ms. Revathi Kamath, fashion designer international fame Ms. Bibi Russel, commissioner Tourism and Chief wildlife warden visited the sanctuary to make a comprehensive and integrated development action plan.
+Hon’ble CM has announced a project in the budget speech 2006–07 for the development of the sanctuary as an ecotourism and wildlife tourism spot.
+The project includes a five-year action plan amounting to Rs.
+28.2 million for integrated development of the sanctuary.
+Budget provision for Rs.
+11.0 million in the current financial year has been sanctioned.
+A high-level committee headed by Principal Secretary, Forest and comprising the famous architect Ms. Revathi Kamath, fashion designer of international fame Ms. Bibi Russel, commissioner of Tourism and Chief wildlife warden visited the sanctuary to make a comprehensive and integrated development action plan.
 Rajendra Dadhich president Rajasthan Vikas Parisad, Mumbai also visited.

 The sanctuary has become an important destination for the birders, who visit in large numbers during winters.